mainio/decidim-api-examples/README.md

   further calls to Decidim as a signed in user.

-With confidential applications or "OAuth clients", the authorization step is skipped in case there is already a valid token for the same resource owner, i.e. the authenticating user.
-The same valid token will be returned without the authorization in case the user has already authorized the application and the token is still valid.
+With confidential applications or "OAuth clients", the authorization step is skipped in case the application is already authorized for the same resource owner, i.e. the authenticating user.
+A valid token will be returned without the user having to perform the authorization step.
 Public clients will always require the user to re-authorize the application to perform actions on their behalf.

 ### Proof Key for Code Exchange (PKCE, pronounced "pixy")